Grouped vs. sorted view

 This is useful when you're trying to see what's really moving the needle — the categories at the top of the list are where your money actually goes.
 It's also a good way to spot "why is that so high?" outliers.

-Monthly average columns
+Rolling average columns

-- 1-Month Average — last complete month.
+- Average — the rolling average as of last complete month.